 Music is More Accessible Than Ever Before

-With limitless musical libraries easily available from places like iTunes, Pandora, Rhapsody, Spotify, and numerous others, we can now find music, often at no charge, in a variety of genres in mere seconds.
+With limitless musical libraries easily available from places like iTunes, Pandora, Amazon, Spotify, and numerous others, we can now find music, often at no charge, in a variety of genres in mere seconds.
 Caregivers can find out what kinds of music the older adult liked earlier in his or her lifetime to reap the benefits of pairing music and dementia.
 The music could be related to a particular period of time, such as Big Band music, or it could be unique to his or her religious affiliations, like gospel or hymns, for example.
 The type of music enjoyed throughout one’s life may also hinge on the person’s ethnic history – like those who prefer reggae or salsa.
 The older person might also have enjoyed timeless favorites such as jazz, blues, classical, country, and so on.
 No matter the musical preference, accessibility to music could have amazing benefits.

 Music Brings Memories to the Surface

 Did you ever listen to a song on the radio and it took you back to a specific time in your life?
 Studies have shown that music is powerfully linked to personal memories.
 The human brain is essentially hard-wired to correlate music with long-term memories.
 This is the case even for individuals with moderate to severe dementia.

 Music & Memory is a non-profit company that brings personalized music into the lives of older adults through digital music technology, vastly enhancing quality of life.
 The employees at Music & Memory train caregivers for seniors and family members in how to develop and utilize individualized playlists with digital devices to empower those who have dementia and other challenges to reconnect with the world through memories from music.

 Research has also shown that hearing music that is familiar and loved can help in decreasing anxiety levels and enhance focus on the present timeframe, which in turn assists seniors with dementia to connect to those around them.